pangeacyber/pangea-javascript/packages/pangea-node-sdk/README.md

 # Pangea Node.js SDK

 A Node.js SDK for integrating with Pangea services.

-This package is provided with support for ESM and CommonJS.
+Supports Node.js v18 and v20.

 ## Installation